A PERSONAL WAY TO A SYLVAN & PASTORAL BUDDHISM

 Gudo Toshoku (1577-1661)

 Invited by festivals and institutions, Fratus leads meditations and poetry readings, seminars of “boschese” (woody and rooty language, writing laboratories), immersions in nature, opportunities to feed italian lay people interested in an intimate connection with the dimension of what we call Nature.
 Fratus gets form to a migrating refuge or hermitage he calls Seeds and Roots Orchestra, not a singular stable place but a series of occasions and situations.

 You could listen “the Orchestra of Seeds and Roots, of Leaves and Barks“: practicing walk and meditation in forest, reading and composing poems, understanding notions about botanics and natural histories.
 It do exist an original or primordial root connecting all beings and forms of existence, every of us and Patriarches and Buddhas of History.
 We have to join it to be and to feel completely free.

 Fratus sewed a sort of definition : Wood or Eco buddhism – s. m. [from lat. selva, wood, from greek oikos, home, land, environment] – Practice of meditation in the woods, inspired by buddhist patriarches’ teachings and trainings; it considers exercises of seated meditation (zazen) and walking meditation, reading of classics and writing poems.
 It is preferably to make experience into the wild distant forests in the mountains, or in woods in the countryside, but it is possible also in arboretum and private or public city gardens.

 ZEN ATQUE NATURA MATRES SUNT

-Just a curious alchemy: zen, nature and poetry’s roots mix together to create a language both concrete and imaginative.
+Just an alchemy: zen, nature and poetry’s roots mix together to create a language both concrete and imaginative.
 Everyday Fratus practices zen meditation.
 Everyday he learns from the teachings of eminent masters, in part of the Caodong / Soto lineage and in part of the Linji / Rinzai School.
 His main references are masters Eihei Dogen, Daito Kokushi and Yotaku Bankei, not forgetting the foundamental echoes of spiritual examples in Christian world, such as mystical saints, first Francescans, modern and contemporary hermits.